Kobe Bryant: MVP season and Finals loss (2007–2008)

-The Lakers finished the 2007–08 regular season with a 57–25 record, finishing first in the Western Conference and setting up themselves for a first-round contest against the Nuggets.
-In Game 1, Bryant, who said he made himself a decoy through most of the game, scored 18 of his 32 points in the final eight minutes to keep Los Angeles safely ahead.
-That made Denver the first 50-win team to be swept out of the first round of the playoffs since the Memphis Grizzlies fell in four games to the San Antonio Spurs in 2004.
-In the first game of the next round, against the Utah Jazz, Bryant scored 38 points as the Lakers beat the Jazz in Game 1.
-The Lakers won the next game as well, but dropped Games 3 and 4, even with Bryant putting up 33.5 points per game.
-The Lakers then won the next two games to win the semifinals.
-This set up a Western Conference Finals berth against the Spurs.
-The Lakers won the series in five games, sending themselves to the NBA Finals against the Boston Celtics.
-This marked the fifth time in Bryant's career, and the first time without O'Neal, that he made the NBA Finals.
-The Lakers then lost to the Celtics in six games.
+In the first game of the next round, against the Utah Jazz, he scored 38 points as the Lakers beat the Jazz in Game 1.
+The Lakers won the next game, but dropped Games 3 and 4, despite Bryant's 33.5 points per game.
+The Lakers then won the next two to win the semifinals.
+This set up a berth against the Spurs.
+The Lakers won in five games, reaching the Finals against the Boston Celtics.
+This marked the fifth time in Bryant's career, and the first time without O'Neal, that the Lakers made the Finals.
+The Lakers lost to the Boston Celtics in the 2008 NBA Finals in six games.
+In early September 2008, Bryant rejected surgery to repair his pinkie.